plhosk/interest/README.md

 - The server interfaces with a remote MongoDB database, allowing for persistent storage and retrieval of data.

 **Development**
-- The project is tailored for ease of development, with hot reloading and linting to allow for faster iteration and fewer bugs.
+- The project is tailored for ease of development, with Webpack, hot reloading and linting to allow for faster iteration and fewer bugs.
 - Babel provides javascript transcoding, allowing for the use of the newest ES6+ language features.

 ### Development Instructions
 - Install [Node.js](https://nodejs.org/en/) and Git (optional)
 - Clone or download the source code from the app's Git repository: `git clone https://github.com/plhosk/interest.git interest`
 - Enter project folder: `cd interest`
-- Install npm dependencies: `yarn` (if necessary, install yarn globally with `npm install -g yarn`)
+- Install npm dependencies: `yarn` (if necessary, first install yarn globally with `npm install -g yarn`)
-- Rename the file ".env.example" in your project directory to ".env" and assign the URL of your node server to the SERVER_URL variable (example: `SERVER_URL=http://localhost:3000`)
+- Set up a local or remote MongoDB server.
+Rename the file ".env.example" in your project directory to ".env" and assign the URI of your Mongo server to the MONGO_URI variable (example: `MONGO_URI=mongodb://<username>:<password>@server:port/interest`)
 - Start the Node/Express web server: `yarn start`
 - Visit the server URL in your web browser (default port 3000): [http://localhost:3000](http://localhost:3000)
 - The server provides Hot Reloading and dynamic webpack bundling in development mode.
 Alternatively you can build a static production bundle with `yarn build-prod` and start the production server with `yarn start-prod`